When shopping for an intruder alarm, the “Grade” is one of the most important criteria to check.

 i.
 General tests

 - General tests look at the alarm’s core features, like its ability to arm and disarm, send notifications and respond to user-inputs.
-They will make sure all sensors can consistently connect to alarm’s Hub and if the motion sensors are pet-friendly, like Boundary’s, then the test house will test it with animals too.
+They will make sure all sensors can consistently connect to alarm’s Hub and if the motion sensors claim to be pet-friendly then the test house will check this too.

 ii.
 Functional tests

 - The second group of tests are functional tests and centre on the alarm’s signalling.
 Passing these tests means the system can tell you whether the issue is a potential intruder, a fault, low battery or something else.

 iii.
 Anti-tampering tests